-When an X-ray is incident on the detector, electrical signals are produced directly in the semiconducting material (cadmium telluride - CdTe) without the need to use scintillating material (Figure 3).
-The semiconductor crystal itself is home-grown in Siemens Healthineers' dedicated facilities in Japan and Germany.
-A constant external voltage applied across the semiconductor (typically on the order of several 100 V) causes electrons to be accelerated towards an array of pixelated anodes and produces a short pulse of current (typically on the order of a few 10 ns).
-Electrical circuitry transforms current pulses to voltage pulses with the resulting voltage pulse height (and thus the number of electrons) being proportional to the energy of the absorbed x-ray photon.
+Photon-counting detectors (PCD) on the other hand, do not require a ceramic scintillation layer.
+Instead they employ a semiconducting material (cadmium telluride -CdTe) in which incident X-rays directly produce an electrical signal (Figure 3).
+The semiconductor crystal itself is home-grown in Siemens Healthineers dedicated facilities in Japan and Germany.
+A constant external voltage applied across the semiconductor (typically on the order of several hundred V) causes electrons to be accelerated towards an array of pixelated anodes and produces a short pulse of current (typically lasting around 10 ns).
+Electrical circuitry transforms these current pulses to voltage pulses, with the resulting height of the voltage pulse (and thus the number of electrons) being proportional to the energy of the absorbed x-ray photon.
 This results in the ability to "count" every pulse produced and discriminate every X-ray photon energy level, and thus provide multispectral imaging.
 The hardware on NAEOTOM Alpha supports multispectral imaging with up to four energy bins.